wp-plugins/fv-wordpress-flowplayer/readme.txt

 You can change this manually in the the models/flowplayer.php in the flowplayer_head function.
 It you use videos in widgets you might need to edit the function flowplayer_content in controller/frontend.php as well.
 Please be carefull when editing source codes.

+= How do I insert flowpayer object outside the post, for example to a sidebar? =

+You need to use following code to include the shortcode into a sidebar:

+echo apply_filters('the_content', '[flowplayer src=yourvideo.mp4 width=240 height=320]');

+the whole line is important, don't forget the echo at the beginning.
+Fill the Flowplayer shortcode according to your needs.

 == Screenshots ==

 1. Post containing modified flowplayer playing a video.